 The last part of our trip in Malta was to the little island of Gozo.
-After exploring the prismatic Popeye Village we finally drove towards the Cirkewwa port to take a ferry to Mgarr seaport in Gozo.
+After exploring the prismatic Popeye Village we finally drove towards the Cirkewwa port to take a Gozo ferry to Mgarr Seaport on the island of Gozo.
 We parked our car in the ferry and climbed up to the deck for amazing vistas of the perpetual blue Mediterranean waters.

 Once out of the Mgarr Harbour the first striking landmark we remarked was the Ghajnsielem parish church perched high on the hill.
 The aura of the city with the beige bathed buildings and colorful boxed windows were charmingly alluring much similar to the alleys in Valletta Malta.

 Xewkija Rotunda Church